September is fall prevention awareness month.

 6 Move about in the home simulating all of the tasks you would need to do throughout the day, and look for anything that might hinder safety: getting in and out of bed, getting dressed, accessing medications, preparing food, getting the newspaper or mail, answering the telephone, reaching for laundry detergent, getting to and from the car.

-8 And stairs.
-Please turn on the light!!!!
-Make sure the rails are secure, and 2 rails is better than one.
+8 Turn on the lights when you use the stairs.
+Make sure the rails are secure, and 2 rails is better than one if possible.
 Go slowly.
 Keep in mind that ascending is typically more of a strength challenge, and descending will challenge your balance.

 10 Make sure to drink water and stay hydrated.
 We emphasize that thought a lot during the hot summer months, but I have had many patients become dehydrated and sick during the winter months, also.